-Goods of Lord Maginnis to be seized to cover train ticket fine
+Goods of Lord Maginnis to be seized to cover train ticket fine from two years ago

-Goods belonging to former Ulster Unionist MP Lord Ken Maginnis are to be seized and sold to cover a train ticket fine dating back two years, a court has heard.
+GOODS belonging to former Ulster Unionist MP Lord Ken Maginnis are to be seized and sold to cover a train ticket fine dating back two years, a court has heard.

 The Co Tyrone peer was convicted of boarding a London train without a ticket in March 2014 and ordered to pay almost £1,500, consisting of a fine of £220 and costs of £1,239.